AI Change Management

 Current Context

 Security guidance points in the same direction.
-NSA's 2024 deploying-AI guidance concerns secure and resilient operation of externally developed AI systems in managed environments.
+The joint 2024 deploying-AI guidance concerns secure and resilient operation of externally developed AI systems in managed environments.
 The 2025 joint AI Data Security guidance highlights data supply chain risk, maliciously modified data, data drift, provenance tracking, digital signatures, secure storage, and trusted infrastructure.

 Governance and Safety